 At all these times, one often forgets or perhaps fails to appreciate the sheer magnitude of the right-handed batswoman’s effort.

-The famous number 6 in the team gets to walk on the 22 yards toward the lower order; usually by around the time where by and large the fate of an inning has already been decided.
+The famous number 6 in the team gets to walk on the 22 yards toward the lower order; by which time the fate of an inning has largely been decided.
 That is precisely where every single run collected by Windies’ experienced, ever-smiling batswoman turns all the more pivotal.